xvalac12/network_sniffer/README.md

  - PacketDotNet library

 ### Command Line Arguments

 `./ipk-sniffer [-i interface | --interface interface] {-p port [--tcp|-t] [--udp|-u]} [--arp] [--icmp4] [--icmp6] [--igmp] [--mld] [--ndp] {-n num}`

 Arguments can be in any order and unless protocols are explicitly specified, all protocols are considered for printing.

-`-i|--interface interface` - interface to sniff, if this parameter is not specified or name of interface is not specified, list of avaible interfaces is printed
+`-i|--interface interface`: interface to sniff, if this parameter is not specified or name of interface is not specified, list of avaible interfaces is printed

-`--tcp|-t` - display TCP segments
+`--tcp|-t`: display TCP segments

-`--udp|-u` - display UDP datagrams
+`--udp|-u`: display UDP datagrams

-`-p port` - extends TCP and UDP protocols, can be used as source and destination part, it has to be used as combination with `--tcp|-t` or `--udp|-u `
+`-p port`: extends TCP and UDP protocols, can be used as source and destination part, it has to be used as combination with `--tcp|-t` or `--udp|-u `

-`--arp` - display ARP frames
+`--arp`: display ARP frames

-`--icmp4` - display ICMPv4 echo
+`--icmp4`: display ICMPv4 echo

-`--icmp6` - display ICMPv6 echo
+`--icmp6`: display ICMPv6 echo

-`--ndp` - display NDP packet
+`--ndp`: display NDP packet

-`--igmp` - display IGMP packet
+`--igmp`: display IGMP packet

-`--mld` - display MLD packet
+`--mld`: display MLD packet

-`-n num` - number of packets to display, if not specified, display 1 packet
+`-n num`: number of packets to display, if not specified, display 1 packet

 ## Sniffer class